-OH assures me it’s due to having a ‘hairy bottom’ though I think it’s also to do with the numerous ‘rump rippers’ he fires into his ‘drawers’ throughout the day.
+OH assures me it’s due to having a ‘hairy bottom’ though I think it’s also to do with the numerous ‘rump rippers’ he fires into his briefs throughout the day.

 Truth be told – I’ve yet to come across a male who hasn’t left varying degrees of skiddery in his underpants.
-Having been married twice and birthed three sons- I’ve seen more skidmarks than Brands Hatch but apparently I can still be caught off guard and so I found myself faced with a dilemma – did I wash them, toss them, or set fire to them?
+Having been married twice and birthed three sons- I’ve witnessed more skidmarks than Brands Hatch, but apparently I can still be caught off guard.
+So I found myself faced with a dilemma – did I wash them, toss them, or set fire to them?

 Early on in relationships people stifle burps and politely leave the room to

 fart break wind.
 They take time over their appearance and are considerate to their partners.
 OH even let me have the TV remote in the early days – imagine that?